 - Redstone Arsenal Bicycle Policy – keep a bike on base, just don’t use it on Martin or Rideout Roads between 6am-5pm.
 Other routes are open to cyclists.

-- Downtown commuters have many options, including walking to nearby retail, Pace (formerly Zagster) bikeshare, and shuttle buses (note: transit routes will likely be updated soon, pending the recommendations of the recent transit study that ended in December 2018).
+- Downtown commuters have many options, including walking to nearby retail, Pace (formerly Zagster) bikeshare, and shuttle buses (new routes and extended hours implemented as of July 1, 2019, as per the recommendations of a recent transit study).

 - CommuteSmart Huntsville – free regional ridematching service offered by the Regional Planning Organization to facilitate the creation of carpools or vanpools.
 Signing up for this service does not require you to use it, but will help you to easily find neighbors or colleagues with similar schedules, to share rides with as convenient for all parties.

 - Enterprise Vanpool program – Reduce stress and wear & tear on your own vehicle by using a rented one to transport 4+ people.
 Federal employees are eligible for a pre-tax benefit of up to $265/mo to cover costs.
 It is not necessary to use this method every day to receive the vanpool benefit.
 Many programmatic guidelines indicate that just commuting the majority of the time via vanpool (i.e. 11+ of 20 working days per month) is sufficient.

 - Map of Park N Ride Lots– several establishments in the Cove have formal Park and Ride areas, which carpoolers or vanpoolers can use as convenient and safe meeting spots.
 Outlying areas and various other establishments may have informal locations that can be used by commuters as necessary.

 - DIY Carpool – copy/download and modify as needed.
 (Requires a Google Account.)